 Culinary Arts Schools in Pennsylvania

-In this state, Culinary Arts is the 15th most popular major out of a total 52 majors commonly available.
+In terms of popularity, Culinary Arts is the 15th most popular major in the state out of a total 52 majors commonly available.

 In Pennsylvania, a culinary arts major is more popular with women than with men.